ray-project/ray/doc/source/cluster/kubernetes-advanced.rst

 .. code-block:: shell

    kubectl -n ray get rayclusters
+   NAME              STATUS    RESTARTS   AGE example-cluster   Running   0          9s

 The ``STATUS`` column reports the RayCluster's ``status.phase`` field.
 The following values are possible:
   - Empty/nil: This means the RayCluster resource has not yet been registered by the Operator.
   - ``Updating``: The Operator is launching the Ray cluster or processing an update to the cluster's configuration.
   - ``Running``: The Ray cluster's autoscaling process is running in a normal state.
-  - ``AutoscalingExceptionRecovery`` The Ray cluster's autoscaling process has crashed.
-Ray processes will restart.
+  - ``AutoscalingExceptionRecovery`` The Ray cluster's autoscaling process has crashed.\Ray processes will restart.
 This can happen if the Ray head node goes down.
   - ``Error`` There was an unexpected error while updating the Ray cluster.
 The Ray maintainers would be grateful if you file a `bug report`_ with operator logs!